lrotermund/blog/content/posts/cybersecurity-introduction-and-the-mitre-att&ck-framework/index.md

 ---

-The question is not whether you or your organisation will be hacked, but how prepared you are and how you react.
-This post is an introduction to the big rabbit hole cybersecurity and a big part of the introduction leads us to **the pyramid of pain** and to the **MITRE ATT&CK framework**.
+The question is not whether you or your organisation will be hacked, but how prepared you are and how you will react.
+This post is an introduction to the great rabbit hole of cybersecurity, and much of the introduction leads us to **the Pyramid of Pain** and the **MITRE ATT&CK Framework**.

 {{< toc >}}

 ## Foreword

-I am myself a cybersecurity newbie.
-This post is a summery of what I learned during the hackumenta, a hacking conference of my local hackspace flipdot associated with the German chaos computer club, short CCC.
-So, please don't expect perfect definitions, domain specific language and educated guesses.
-This is a true view of a cybersecurity beginner on the topic.
+I am a cybersecurity newbie myself.
+This post is a summery of what I learned at hackumenta, a hacking conference run by my local hackspace flipdot, which is affiliated with the German Chaos Computer Club, or CCC for short.
+So please don't expect perfect definitions, domain-specific language and educated guesses.
+This is a cybersecurity beginner's view of the subject.

-Sadly due to the nature of the framework we'll look at, this post is not as accessible as the rest of my posts.
-The framework uses a lot of visual elements and big tables to show sensible attack vectors that I cannot represent well accessible.
-I'll try to explain all the relevant information within the alt texts of the included screenshots, but there will be definitively a loss in information for which I am really sorry.
+Unfortunately, due to the nature of the framework we'll be looking at, this post is not as accessible as the rest of my posts.
+The framework uses a lot of visuals and large tables to show meaningful attack vectors that I cannot present in an accessible way.
+I'll try to explain all the relevant information in the alt text of the screenshots included, but there will definitely be a loss of information for which I'm very sorry.

 ## The basics

-If your common with cybersecurity basics and just want to learn something about the MITRE ATT&CK framework you can easily skip the fist sections, there will be hardly anything new for you.
+If you are familiar with the basics of cybersecurity and just want to learn about the MITRE ATT&CK framework, you can skip the first few sections, there will be little new for you.

 ### "But my software developers are writing secure code, so why should I care?"

-A common mistake in software development is, that software developers write automatically secure and safe code and that cybersecurity is just something that big companies with a couple thousand employees have to care about.
+A common misconception in software development is that software developers automatically write safe and secure code, and that cybersecurity is just something that big companies with a few thousand employees need to worry about.

-(Cyber-) security is a so called **non functional requirement** which I could and should write a couple of posts about.
-Here is a simplified view on the
+(Cyber) security is a so-called **non-functional requirement**, about which I could and should write a couple of posts.
+Here is a simplified view of the
-topic:
+subject:

 Software developers usually only get the opposite within their tasks, **functional requirements**.
 Examples are:

-- "Show cross selling articles on the checkout"
+- "Show cross-selling items at checkout"
-- "Send a timer on articles in sale"
+- "Send a timer on items on sale"
-- "A visitor should be able to order as a guest"
+- "A visitor should be able to order as a guest".

-But there won't be requirements like:
+But there won't be requirements such as

-- "A visitors session is stored in a http-only cookie"
+- "A visitor's session is stored in an http-only cookie".
-- "The firewall logs must not be deleted easily to avoid loss of evidence after an attack"
+- "The firewall logs must not be easily deleted to avoid loss of evidence after an attack".
-- "The payment at the end of the checkout should take five seconds tops"
+- "Payment at the end of the checkout should take no more than five seconds".

-The problem with non functional requirements are, that broadly spoken "customers" do not think about them or only when they become a problem.
-There is no business value associated with non functional requirements.
-So there is no interest in enunciating them.
+The problem with non-functional requirements is that, broadly speaking, "customers" do not think about them, or only think about them when they become a problem.
+There is no business value associated with non-functional requirements.
+So there is no interest in articulating them.

-And to be fair, its IMO not the responsibility of the "customers" to know and care about them.
-Its the responsibility of us, software developers and (cyber-) security specialists to know about them and to consider them when planning the tasks.
+And to be fair, IMO, it is not the responsibility of "customers" to know and care about them.
+It is the responsibility of us, the software developers and (cyber) security specialists, to know about them and to take them into account when planning the tasks.

-**TL;DR** No, your software developers don't write secure code automatically, only when they know about non functional requirements or when you enunciate them.
-Because neither is the rule, but rather an exception, you should and have to care.
+**TL;DR** No, your software developers don't automatically write secure code, only when they know about non-functional requirements or when you tell them to.
+Since neither is the rule, but rather the exception, you should and must take care of it.

 ### 🙈 🙉 🙊 "It won't happen to us, what could they possibly steal?"

-Its not my goal to play with fear as a rhetorical device.
-But its also not OK to ignore the risks of a cyberattack, especially today.
-They occur on a daily basis and from a lot of aggressors.
-Hostile countries like Russia, Iran or North Korea, as well as unfriendly countries like China (to just name a few) are already supporting, enabling, instructing, and operating different kind of hacker groups with western targets - the keyword here is: hybrid warfare.
+It is not my aim to play with fear as a rhetorical device.
+But it is also not OK to ignore the risks of a cyber attack, especially today.
+They happen every day and from many different aggressors.
+Hostile countries like Russia, Iran or North Korea, as well as unfriendly countries like China (to name but a few) are already supporting, enabling, directing and operating various kinds of hacker groups with Western targets - the keyword here is hybrid warfare.

-If I collect personal information as a business or private person, I owe it to my visitors, users and customers to keep it secure, to use it only in ways that are relevant, to delete it when I no longer need it, and to notify and compensate them in the event of a data breach.
+If I collect personal information as a business or individual, I owe it to my visitors, users and customers to keep it secure, to use it only in ways that are relevant, to delete it when I no longer need it, and to notify and compensate them in the event of a data breach.

-Anyone can be a target for hacker groups, not just the big fish.
+Anyone can be a target for hacking groups, not just the big fish.
 In fact, the smaller fish are often the best targets.
 There is usually no good cybersecurity knowledge, software and security mechanisms are likely to be outdated, and there will be no routines when it comes to an attack.
-Easy targets and often also easy money.
+Easy targets and often easy money.

-Additionally its likely that the victims of a cyberattack will act in favor for the attacks after the attack has happened.
-Many organisations, out of confusion, fear and lack of routine, simply reset all systems to get rid of hackers.
-Files get removed and logs deleted.
-But exactly that helps the attackers due to a loss of evidence.
+In addition, the victims of a cyber attack are likely to act in favour of the attackers after the attack has taken place.
+Many organisations, out of confusion, fear and lack of routine, simply reset all systems to get rid of the hackers.
+Files are removed and logs deleted.
+But this actually helps the attackers by eliminating evidence.

 ### Just be prepared

-Cybersecurity is a bottomless topic and attackers are always a dozen steps ahead of possible victims.
-It is easier for them because they just have to be prepared for a couple scenarios and attack vectors and the defenders have to be prepared for all possible scenarios.
-But is this correct?
+Cybersecurity is a never-ending story and attackers are always a dozen steps ahead of potential victims.
+It is easier for them because they only have to be prepared for a few scenarios and attack vectors, while defenders have to be prepared for all possible scenarios.
+But is that right?

-Think of an intruder as the hacker group in the following example.
-The intruder goes through a well prepared routine when breaking into houses.
-They maybe start by a rough preselection of houses by attributes like availability of hiding places, lightning, chance to escape in case of detection and of course the quality of loot.
+Consider an intruder as the hacker group in the following example.
+The intruder goes through a well-prepared routine when breaking into houses.
+They may start by roughly pre-selecting houses based on attributes such as the availability of hiding places, lightning, the chance of escape if detected, and of course the quality of the loot.

-Next they start with the first house and try to break into the first window.
-But the window is to good protected and it would take to much time to get in, so they go to the next window.
-Now a big light turns on due to a motion sensor.
-As a result they will just skip your house and go to your neighbour, because you knew the typical attack vectors for intruders.
+Next, they start with the first house and try to break into the first window.
+But the window is too well protected and it would take too long to get in, so they move on to the next window.
+Now a large light goes on because of a motion sensor.
+As a result, they skip your house and go to your neighbour's, because you know the typical attack vectors for intruders.

-At the next house they open the first window and are in.
-Now they are looking for loot, but there is no loot on the ground floor and the second floor is locked with door.
-But they are window-intruders, they are not prepared to open doors, so they leave and go to the next house because sooner or later there will be a house where someone is not prepared.
+At the next house, they open the first window and get in.
+Now they are looking for loot, but there is no loot on the ground floor, and the second floor is locked with a door.
+But they are window intruders, they are not prepared to open doors, so they leave and go to the next house, because sooner or later there will be a house where someone is not prepared.

-Hacker groups and intruders have often some things in common.
-They are secure with a couple of tools and within their routine and it is their goal to go in quickly, do want they planned to do and then to leave as quickly as they got in.
+Hacker groups and intruders often have a few things in common.
+They are secure with a few tools and in their routine, and their goal is to get in quickly, do what they have planned, and then get out as quickly as they got in.

-If some things are going wrong and they have to leave their routine to achieve a goal, or if something takes to much time and they risk to get caught, they stop and leave, or they don't even see you as a potential target.
+If something goes wrong and they have to leave their routine to achieve a goal, or if something takes too long and they risk getting caught, they'll stop and walk away, or they won't even see you as a potential target.

 Don't be the easy neighbour.
 Be prepared.

 ## The pyramid of pain

-The windows and doors of the previous example can be translated to the digital world.
-We have a couple of "protection" layers that we rely on to protect our software, our infrastructure.
-These layers can be represented within the so called pyramid of pain from David Bianco.
-The pain describes how hard it is for the attackers to hack into our system.
+The windows and doors of the previous example can be applied to the digital world.
+We have a number of "layers of protection" that we rely on to protect our software, our infrastructure.
+These layers can be represented by David Bianco's pyramid of pain.
+The pain describes how difficult it is for attackers to break into our system.

 {{< _figureCupper
 img="the-pyramid-of-pain.webp"